-Conventional modern process beneficiation and mineral separation equipment has been selected in the processing plant and associated infrastructure to produce a Premium Zircon at >66% ZrO2 suitable for all zircon related applications, a Zircon Concentrate containing zircon and titanium with approximately 35% ZrO2 and 34% TiO2 and a Primary Ilmenite with approximately 38% TiO2 a suitable and sought after feedstock source for upgrading and producing high grade chloride slag.
+Conventional modern process beneficiation and mineral separation equipment has been selected in the processing plant and associated infrastructure to produce a Non-Magnetic Concentrate and a Magnetic Concentrate with approximately 38.5% TiO2 suitable as a feedstock for upgrading and producing high grade chloride slag.

-The process infrastructure is fit for purpose and includes the MUPs, Wet Concentration Plants, Mineral Separation Plants, site buildings, bore field, LNG gas supply and storage, power station and power distribution infrastructure, new and upgraded roads, accommodation village and upgraded materials handling facilities at the Port of Derby.
+The process infrastructure is fit for purpose and includes the Mining Unit Plant (MUP), Wet Concentration Plant (WCP), Concentrate Upgrade Plant (CUP), Non-Magnetic Finisher Circuit (NMFC) and site buildings, bore field, LNG gas supply and storage, power station and power distribution infrastructure, new and upgraded roads, accommodation village and upgraded materials handling facilities at the Port of Derby.
+KMS has selected the Port of Derby as its base case logistics solution and intends to examine the use of the Port of Broome as an opportunity to reduce operating risk.
+No significant difference in capital or operating expenditures are expected as both solutions are assumed to be provided on a Build-Own-Operate (BOO) basis.

-An 85% utilisation factor has been applied to the MUP operations and a 94% utilisation factor has been applied to the processing operations in determining annual operating hours and throughput capacity respectively.
-The MUP operations and the processing operations can operate independently of each other due to the installation of material stockpiles between the WCP and CUP and Mineral Separation Plant areas.
-The material stockpiles significantly increase operational flexibility.
+An 87.5% utilisation factor has been applied to the MUP and WCP operations and a 94% utilisation factor has been applied to the processing operations in determining annual operating hours and throughput capacity respectively.
+The MUP and WCP operations and the processing operations can operate independently of each other due to the installation of heavy mineral concentrate (HMC) stockpiles between the WCP and CUP plant areas.
+The HMC stockpiles significantly increase operational flexibility.

-The BFS Update process and plant capital costs have been informed by an EPC agreement (November 2018) with GR Engineering Services (GRES) to engineer, procure and construct (EPC) the Stage 1 processing plant.
-The processing infrastructure is based on a process design and PFDs, mechanical equipment lists and plant and an overall mine site layout, which has been reviewed and agreed with Sheffield, GRES and the debt provider's independent technical experts.
-The EPC agreement with GRES also includes recovery and performance test guarantees.
-Capital costs for the Stage 2 expansions were estimated on a factored basis to replicate the current plant area and utilise common or expended elements within the Stage 1 plant area where appropriate to do so.
+The KMS BFS process and plant capital costs have been informed by GR Engineering Services Limited (GRES) to engineer, procure and construct (EPC) the Stage 1 processing plant.
+The processing infrastructure is based on a process design and PFDs, mechanical equipment lists and plant and an overall mine site layout, which has been reviewed and agreed with KMS, GRES and third party independent technical experts.
+The proposed EPC agreement with GRES also includes recovery and performance test guarantees.
+Capital costs for the Stage 2 expansions were estimated by KMS on a factored basis to replicate the current plant area and utilise common elements within the Stage 1 plant area where appropriate to do so.

-Non-processing plant infrastructure and owners costs were estimated by Sheffield using executed or negotiated final agreements, industry sources or in-house estimation and expertise to determine the non-process plant infrastructure direct costs.
+Non-processing plant infrastructure and owner's costs were estimated by KMS using negotiated agreements, industry sources or in-house estimation and expertise to determine the non-process plant infrastructure direct costs.